grinnell-cs/csc151-dh/_eboards/eboard06-2.md

 * People care about you.
 Please take care of yourselves.
 * Embrace moderation
 * Don't feel peer pressure; decide what is right for you
+* You won't be alone in your choices
 * Consent is essential

 Reading Questions